Jump to:Page Content

 Finally, students of social and urban policy should have a more in-depth understanding of a particular policy domain such as education, health, labor, poverty, criminal justice, housing, urban land-use planning and urban economic development.
 While these areas share a common concern with the enhancement and protection of social well-being, each area also involves some important and unique policy analytic, political and managerial issues.
 An understanding of these unique issues is critical to the effective practice in each area.

-(5) A Policy Analysis Exercise on a social and urban policy topic.
+(3) SUP-150Y and a Policy Analysis Exercise on a social and urban policy topic.

 Social and urban policy concentrators are also strongly recommended, but not required, to take a course in qualitative research methods.
 The two quantitative analysis courses in the core curriculum (API-201 and API-202) cover quantitative techniques that are of great and growing importance in the assessment of social policies.
 But social policy analysis often relies on qualitative assessments as well, such as surveys, participant observation, interviews, and case studies.
 Students using qualitative techniques for their Policy Analysis Exercise are particularly urged to enroll in a qualitative analysis course before or concurrently.
 The suggested courses are:

 • SUP-107, “Qualitative Methods in Policy Research”, Timothy Nelson

 • API-214m, “Public Opinion, Polling, and Public Policy”, Robert Blendon

 (Note that API-203, “Research Design and Methods for Field Work” by Kathy Edin is intended for doctoral students.
 Its counterpart at the master’s level is SUP-107.)